ech08ravo/2019C/Meeting Minutes/Meeting_21.05.md

 We the discussed how we would present this information next week and it seemes logical to divide it into parts.
 The roles are as follows:

-Readme - Dominique
+* Readme - Dominique
-Use cases - Quang
+* Use cases - Quang
-Interactions - Daniela
+* Interactions - Daniela
-Components - Augustina
+* Components - Augustina
-processes/contributing - Kira
+* Processes/contributing - Kira
-insights - Madi
+* Insights - Madi

 It was agreed that we should present in a slide format and Augustina volunteered to create a google slides document for us.
 We will assess if we need to meet again on the weekened.